Get Legal Help With a Toxic Mold Case

-Lawsuits involving environmental contaminants, such as lead paint and asbestos, are fairly common, but a new contaminant has become an increasingly common subject of litigation: mold.
-However, there's significant debate in the scientific community about whether "toxic mold" is actually toxic and even whether the illnesses associated with the presence of molds exist.
-The Center for Disease Control takes a skeptical stance on the issue, stating that molds are never toxic, although the organization also acknowledges that there are molds that can produce toxins.
+Lawsuits involving environmental contaminants, such as lead paint and asbestos, are fairly common.
+But a new contaminant has become an increasingly common subject of litigation: mold.
+There's significant debate in the scientific community about whether "toxic mold" is actually toxic.
+It's also unclear whether mold-related illnesses exist.

 Landlord Defenses to Liability

-Landlords can also use their lease agreement to make the tenant at least partially responsible for preventing mold problems from developing or for notifying the landlord of mold before harm to the person or property occurs.
-The tenant may be required to report any mold or mold producing conditions when they arise, or make the property available for periodic inspection and treatment.
-The lease may waive liability for the landlord where the tenant fails to inform the landlord, or where the tenant created the mold producing conditions.
+Landlords can also use their lease agreement to make tenants at least partially responsible for preventing mold problems.
+For example, leases can hold tenants responsible for notifying landlords of mold before personal harm or property damage occurs.
+Tenants may be required to report any mold or mold-producing conditions when they arise.
+They may also be required to make a rented property available for periodic inspection and treatment.
+A lease may waive liability for the landlord where the tenant fails to inform the landlord, or where the tenant created the mold-producing conditions.

-An experienced attorney can be helpful in crafting a lease that ensures that the landlord and tenant cooperate in preventing mold and mold conditions from arising.
-In the event of a lawsuit, evidence such as this will help the landlord establish that their efforts to locate and remove mold were thorough, shielding them from many kinds of negligence-based liability.
+An experienced personal injury attorney can be helpful in crafting a strong lease.
+They can provide legal help to ensure that the landlord and tenant cooperate in preventing mold and mold conditions from arising.
+In the event of a lawsuit, evidence of a strong lease will help the landlord defend their case.
+A good landlord will also be able to establish that their efforts to locate and remove mold were thorough.

 Tenants may sue for negligence where a party created the conditions for mold, or failed to remove mold.
-They may also sue for failing to properly clean up a previous contamination, or for introducing contaminated materials to a previously mold-free space.
+They may also sue for the failure to clean up a previous contamination properly.
+Or they may sue for the introduction of contaminated materials to a previously mold-free space.
 In addition, previous owners may be liable for failure to disclose the presence of mold.

 Find an Attorney

 An experienced toxic mold attorney can be helpful regardless of whether you are the plaintiff or defendant.
-Toxic mold cases often involve complicated arguments about both law and science.
-They also typically involve multiple causes of action, which make them difficult to pursue or defend against.
-An attorney who is experienced in mold litigation in your state can help tell your side of the story and obtain relief.
+Toxic mold cases often involve complicated arguments about both science and legal issues.
+They also typically involve multiple claims.
+This makes them difficult to pursue or defend against.
+A law office experienced in mold litigation can help you and your loved ones tell your side of the story and obtain relief.